The Role of Occupational Therapy in Enhancing Daily Living Skills for Children with Autism

 Why a Comprehensive Autism Center Matters

-A comprehensive autism center like Achievement Balance in Flower Mound, TX brings together experts in ABA, speech, and occupational therapy to provide coordinated care.
+to provide coordinated care.
 This multidisciplinary model ensures no aspect of your child’s development is overlooked.

 How Parents Can Support at Home